girder/jest-puppeteer-vuetify/README.md

 # jest-puppeteer-vuetify

+:warning::warning:	**This library is deprecated and does not work with the latest version of Vuetify.** :warning::warning:

 This is a utility which both makes it easier to use XPaths with jest and puppeteer, and generates XPaths to locate Vuetify components.

 ## Installation